 Scorecard Does Not Seek to Compete with Existing Efforts: Please note, it is important to consider what efforts, strategies, and tools are already in place at your institution for assessing and monitoring disparities in stakeholder outcomes and experiences.
-The Equity Scorecard does not seek to compete or outright supplant your existing efforts.
+The Equity Scorecard seeks to compliment existing efforts taking place on your campus and across the system.
 The scorecard may offer insight into how existing efforts may be enhanced by placing an emphasis on holistically viewing equity and inclusion as well as disaggregating data.